Warrnambool News, sport and weather

 Guidelines for readers commenting on our online content.

-Trains and politician expenses feature in this week's letters to the editor.
+Late trains are an embarrassment, says one reader in this week's letters to the editor.

 Regional Focus